-In March 1916 the Military Service Act was passed.
-This imposed conscription on all single men aged between 18 and 41, but exempted the medically unfit, clergymen, teachers and certain classes of industrial worker.
-Married men of the correct age were exempted until May.
+In March 1916 the Military Service Act was passed, this imposed conscription on all single men aged between 18 and 41 but exempted the medically unfit, clergymen, teachers and certain classes of industrial worker.
+Married men of the correct age were exempted until May 1916.

 It appears that Alfred was called up shortly afterwards and enlisted with the Army in Tonbridge.
-As a conscripted man he was not given the choice of which regiment to join, and was consequently posted to The Cambridgeshire Regiment.
-Unfortunately, Alfred’s military papers have not survived, however based on the records of those with similar service numbers, it seems likely he was sent to Halton Park in Tring, where he would have joined the 3rd/1st Battalion, a reserve unit that fed men into the 1st Battalion, who had been in France since early 1915.
+As a conscripted man he was not given the choice of which regiment to join and found himself posted to the Cambridgeshire Regiment.
+Unfortunately, Alfred’s military papers have not survived, however, based on the records of those with similar service numbers, it seems likely he was sent to Halton Park in Tring, where he would have joined the 3/1st Battalion, a reserve unit that fed men into the 1st Battalion, who had been in France since early 1915.